ilhan007/ui5con-app/docs/Step4_The_Profile_Area.md

 	}
 	```

 3. Now, let's add the profile popover.
-We will use the `ui5-popover` that will open, when the `ui5-shellbar` `profilePress` event is fired, e.g. when someone clicks on the profile image.
+We will use the `ui5-popover` that will open, when the `ui5-shellbar` `profileClick` event is fired, e.g. when someone clicks on the profile image.

 - Add ref to the `ui5-shellbar`.
-- Bind for the `profilePress` event in the ```componentDidMount```.
+- Bind for the `profileClick` event in the ```componentDidMount```.
 - Add the `import "@ui5/webcomponents/dist/Popover";` and `import "@ui5/webcomponents/dist/Label";` imports among the other in `src/App.js`.
-- Open the `ui5-popover` in the listener `onProfilePressed`.
+- Open the `ui5-popover` in the listener `onProfileClicked`.

 	```js
 	// AppBar.js